 more effectively regulating commercial fishing by precisely identifying the species being caught.

 monitoring for disease, pests and pathogens in aquaculture including:

 ensuring broodstock coral larvae captured in the wild for research and breeding is healthy and the desired species

 ensuring juvenile corals bred in aquaculture, to be deployed onto reefs for restoration purposes, are healthy.

 While dipstick technology and eDNA testing have both been widely used over the past decades, this is the first time they have been combined for use in the field to provide quick results onsite.

 We are working on simplifying and streamlining it to create a kit that can be quickly and effectively used by trained citizen scientists.

 Currently, the test requires filtering a 2-litre water sample through a membrane to capture the eDNA.
 This eDNA then undergoes PCR amplification which makes many copies of the DNA of interest (like a molecular photocopier).
 Liquid is then taken from this amplification process and applied to a dipstick which provides a visualisation of the eDNA, even in very low concentrations.

-This research was published in the journal Environmental DNA and supported by a National Geographic Society grant, the Ian Potter Foundation.
+This research was supported by a National Geographic Society grant, and the Ian Potter Foundation.

 The currently feasibility study is supported by and the partnership between the Australian Government's Reef Trust and the Great Barrier Reef Foundation.